 Last updated: 2008/06/03 Return to the main page Introduction Here you can find the list with the standard set of fonts common to all versions of Windows and their Mac substitutes, referred sometimes as "browser safe fonts".
 This is the reference I use when making web pages and I expect you will find it useful too.

-CSS is ten years old this year.
+CSS @ Ten: The Next Big Thing CSS is ten years old this year.
 Such an anniversary is an opportunity to revisit the past and chart the future.
 CSS has fundamentally changed web design by separating style from structure.
 It has provided designers with a set of properties that can be tweaked to make marked-up pages look right—and CSS3 proposes additional properties requested by designers.
-Many CSS properties, both old and new, deal with text: they describe text color, position, style, and direction.
-This is all very good—after all, text fills most of our screens.
+Issue № 244 Many CSS properties, both old and new, deal with text: they describe text color, position, style, and direction.

 Wednesday, March 31st, 2010 This is the first of what I hope are number of experiments I plan on working on over the next few months, all in an effort to get acquainted with some of the new CSS3 features out in the wild that seem to be gaining some traction.
 The last few months have been pretty exciting, with all the talk about new CSS3 features and how browsers are adding support for them, it’s a great time to be a designer for the web.
 It’s a lot easier these days to experiment with different typefaces, layouts and techniques previously not available.
 CSS3 Transforms & @font-face Experiment | neography